basecamp/bcx-api/sections/projects.md

 }
 ```

-This will return `200 OK` if the update was a success.
+This will return `200 OK` if the update was a success along with the current JSON representation of the project.
+See the **Get project** endpoint for more info.
 If the user does not have access to update the project, you'll see `403 Forbidden`.

 Archiving/activating a project